swcarpentry/training-course/_submissions/round-07/5/2014-02-05-motivation-story-and-thoughts-on-how-to-enable-it-in-the-class.md

 I remember the struggle to understand the different pieces of the protocol to
 implement the firmware and the software (device drivers).
 What motivated me at
-that time &#8211;besides the fact that I had to complete the projected in order to
+that time ---besides the fact that I had to complete the projected in order to
-graduate&#8211; was the prospect of seeing the device working and doing what it was
+graduate--- was the prospect of seeing the device working and doing what it was
 suppose to do.
 I remember the satisfaction we had once the device was completed
 and we were using it to play our own music: pretty rewarding.